Language-specific MAVLink libraries can be created from XML Message Definitions using code generator tools.

 - Click Generate to create the source files.

-mavgen.py is a command-line interface for generating a language-specific MAVLink library.
+mavgen.py is a command-line tool for generating MAVLink libraries for different programming languages.
 After the

 mavlink directory has been added to the